 This autumn Clive Head will display his most recent work Terminus Place, a painting inspired by Nicolas Poussin’s The Triumph of David.
-Curatorial intern Bella Ritchie talks to him about his collaboration with Dulwich Picture Gallery.
+Our curatorial intern talks to him about his collaboration with Dulwich Picture Gallery.

 Q: As a contemporary painter, what is it that you like about Dulwich?